 Become a Christmas engineer with this simple sleigh building challenge using egg cartons!
-Kids will love this Christmas STEM challenge.
+Kids will love this Santa sleigh STEM challenge!

 See how to make your own sleigh-building Christmas STEM activity below!